ewills1/systems-project/README.md

 ```console
 cd system-project
 ```
+2. Then import mySQL connector library (.jar) file that has been provided in the zip file to the referenced library of this project (system-project).

-2. Then execute the Main.java class
+3. Then execute the Main.java class

-3. This only created account is manager.
+4. This only created account is manager.
 The remaining account will need to go through the self-registration process.
 But here is the default account can be used for testing.

 | Email                    | Default Password         |
 | -------------------------| -------------------------|